nieksand/streamroller/docs/design/README.md

 to S3.
 We may be able to avoid touching disk entirely and rely on memory only.
 The working set even for high-velocity topics should be modest.

+We should use k-factor replication for durability.
+The loss of data in worst case is bounded by the amount of data pending S3 flush.

 ### Performance Goal
 A target goal is 100x the msg/sec performance of equally priced hardware running Kafka.

+### Stable Communication Protocol
+Kafka has built up a decent collection of protocol versions now.
+It also looks like they couple protocol changes to the Kafka version number, rather than use separate versioning for the two.

+Streamroller will have a separate protocol versioning.
+Extreme effort will be made to keep the protocol stable.

+### No JVM
+None of the operational tuning that comes with it.
+No GC pauses.

+## Misc Design Ideas

+### Semantic Versioning
+Use it from the start.

+### Use Zstandard compression
+This is a "maybe".
+Currently there is only the canonical implementation which is written is C.  That doesn't really play nice with Go, which has terrible Cgo performance.

 ## Uncategorized
-* k-factor replication, don't touch disk.
 * non-latency sensitive readers can just consume S3, perhaps through S3 notifications
 * operational docs should be amazing
 * optimization? begin S3 upload before local segment hits time threshold to reduce time on box